Concrete Curing Time Calculator

 The Science of Hydration: A Closer Look

 If the internal water evaporates due to sun or wind, there is no water left for the cement particles to react with.
 The unreacted cement remains as a filler with no structural value.
-Curing ensures that the water remains within the matrix long enough for the C-S-H gel to fully form and interconnect, creating a dense, strong material.
+Curing ensures that the water remains within the matrix long enough for the gel to fully form and interconnect, creating a dense, strong material.

 Minimum Curing Times According to Standards